mobizt/ESP-Mail-Client/README.md

 See this Arduino-Pico SDK [documentation](https://arduino-pico.readthedocs.io/en/latest/) for more information.

 ### SAMD21 custom build firmware

 For Atmel's SAMD21 based boards, [custom build WiFiNINA firmware](https://github.com/mobizt/nina-fw) should be installed instead of official Arduino WiFiNINA firmware.

 This requirement is optional and has more advantages over the standard Arduino WiFiNINA firmware.

+You can use external client which is more convenient instead of install WiFiNINA firmware, please see [Use external Arduino Clients interfaces](#use-external-arduino-clients-interfaces) section.